danny00747/tfe-report/src/09_security.md

 ```

 > For the moment the site is deployed on Heroku so out of the box the site is already in HTTPS, but this header
-> added was added in case future developers choose another platform other than Heroku.
+> added was added in case future developers choose another hosting platform other than Heroku.

 ### Referrer Policy